-No garbage to clean at India Gate; volunteers 'arrange' some for minister Alphons
+No garbage to clean at India Gate, volunteers 'arrange' some for minister Alphons

-Union Minister Alphons Kannanthanam today landed at the India Gate lawns here as part of the fortnight-long 'Swachhta Hi Seva' campaign only to find no garbage at the designated places.
+Union Minister Alphons Kannanthanam on Sunday as a part of the fortnight-long 'Swachhta Hi Seva' campaign came to India gate and found no garbage bags or bins at the designated slots.

 To the surprise of ministry officials and volunteers, mostly college students, who frantically went about "arranging" some garbage for Kannanthanam, the newly appointed tourism minister began collecting litter, including empty water bottles, pan masala sachets, ice cream cups and dry leaves with his hands.